 - Research majors and learn more about the admission process for ones that interest you.
 Some majors you may be considering require sequenced courses that must be taken early in your academic career.
-Some are highly competitive, while others have minimum requirements.
+Some are capacity-constrained, while others have minimum requirements.

 - Get to know study resources early, like CLUE, the Instructional Center and department study centers.
 If you feel you need help in a course, you will want to get it early.
 Using these resources is a also great way to form study groups.

 - Check course prerequisites and take a placement test if required.
 You may not register for a class without meeting the prerequisite.